 With a gift of $10 million, social entrepreneur Jeff Skoll endowed and named the Skoll Center for Social Media Impact Entertainment in the School of Theater, Film and Television.
-Another visionary gift, $9 million from B. John Garrick MS ’62, PhD ’68, launched the B. John Garrick Institute for the Risk Sciences in the Henry Samueli School of Engineering and Applied Science.
+Another visionary gift, $9 million from B. John Garrick, MS ’62, PhD ’68, launched the B. John Garrick Institute for the Risk Sciences in the Samueli School of Engineering.
 Both of these gifts stand to effect positive change in California and beyond.

 Another magnanimous gift is music to our ears.
 Music industry executive Morris “Mo” Ostin donated $10 million to UCLA for a state-of-the-art campus music facility to be known as the Evelyn and Mo Ostin Music Center.
 The new structure provides faculty and students access to the latest advances in music technology and research.

 Education for Everyone

 Alumnus and attorney Damien Marshall ’96 paid it forward with his first gift to UCLA, $100,000 to support the Academic Advancement Program (AAP), the nation’s largest university-based student diversity program, which promotes academic achievement.
 A partner in a New York–based law firm, Marshall credits a small scholarship he received from UCLA with making a big difference for him.
 “I owe everything to UCLA,” he says, “and I believe in public education.”

 These and many more acts of generosity made the first public year of the Centennial Campaign for UCLA as inspirational as it was aspirational.
 And now — onward!

 Published June 2015